fbpx

 The Ross Shepard Reentry Resource center, located at Roosevelt Crossing, provides a wide variety of reentry services to the people of Lane County.

-Residents have access to specialized, wraparound reentry services, while other community members with conviction histories have access to some services including housing and employment search assistance.
-If you have any questions about eligibility, please contact the RRC directly.
+Sponsors participants have access to specialized, wraparound reentry services, while community members with conviction histories have access to some services, including housing and employment search assistance.
+If you have any questions about eligibility for services, please contact the RRC directly.

 The RRC is open Monday-Friday, 8am to 5pm.
 The computer lab is accessible during all open hours.